 Naturally, some people would have chosen a screen that can face the front.
 Still, overall, the display works rather well and maintains a level of clarity that is satisfactory even when exposed to intense illumination.
 Whether you’re selecting the focus point, searching through photographs, or altering parameters in the Q menu, it responds well and sensitively to light presses.
 This is true regardless of the activity.

 We do not anticipate that this camera will include the electronic viewfinder (EVF) from the X-T3, which has 3.69 million dots, because the viewfinder on the X-T30, which has 2.36 million dots, is more than sufficient for a camera of this caliber.
 It has a reasonable degree of detail and clarity for a camera of this class, even though its magnification of 0.62x is a touch on the low side.
 The performance is good for the camera of this class.

 At its highest 8fps burst rate, the camera can capture 15 to 16 raw and JPEG frames.
-A somewhat lagging feed may be kept on the LCD or in the viewfinder.
+A lagging feed may be kept on the LCD or viewfinder.
 However, it takes 12 seconds to upload them to a fast UHS-I memory card.

 Even if this might be a little bit faster if the X-T30 supported UHS-II cards, it’s fantastic to note that the camera can still be used nearly completely while the files are being written.
 This isn’t the case with many other cameras.